HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 9. Other Fish or Shellfish

 Parents tell me all the time that they can’t get their kids to eat any fish.
-If you want your toddler to eat shrimp, tilapia, codfish and other water-loving creatures, get these on the menu when she’s young.
+If you want your toddler to eat shrimp, tilapia, codfish and other water-loving creatures, get these on the menu when they’re young.

 10. Dips, Yogurts and Sauces